 - Royal Palace of Amsterdam (Palais op de Dam) - North Holland, Amsterdam.
 Ornate example of Dutch Baroque, a city palace built in 1665.
 Designed by Jacob van Campen.
 Palace is built of sandstone, which has greyed over the time.
 Contains valuable paintings.

 - Trompenburgh - North Holland.
 Interesting country house - water castle, built in 1684.
 Beautiful wall paintings.

 - Basilica of Our Lady in Maastricht - Limburg, Maastricht.
 Impressive, unusual Romanesque basilica with blocks from Roman buildings.
-Constructed in early 11th - 12th century.
+Constructed in the early 11th - 12th century.
 Beautiful, sophisticated sculptures.

 - Basilica of Saint Servatius - Limburg, Maastricht.
 One of the best examples of Romanesque architecture in Netherlands.
-Built in 11th - 12th century, although church is standing here since 4th century AD.
+Built in the 11th - 12th century, although church is standing here since the 4th century AD.
 Contains grave of Saint Servatius (310 - 384) - Armenian saint, first bishop of Maastricht.

 - Munsterkerk in Roermond - Limburg.
 The most impressive Late Romanesque structure in Netherlands, built in 1218 - 1260.

 - Chapel of St. Nicholas (Sint-Nicolaaskapel, Valkhofkapel) - Gelderland, Nijmegen.
 Carolingian chapel, built shortly after 1030, the only Romanesque building in this part of Netherlands.
 One of the oldest buildings in Netherlands.